thacherT1D/webdevstuff/Client_Side_Frameworks_(Angular)/Props_and_State.notes.md

 ## How do you use props and state to build a component hierarchy with separate concerns?

-When building large React applications, it becomes important to create modular components with well-defined interfaces.
+When building a large React application, it becomes important to create modular components with well-defined interfaces.
 While you're free to separate the different concerns of your application however you want, React components tend fall in one of two groups—either stateful or stateless.

 A **stateful component** may have props but it definitely has state.
 Typically, a stateful component is at or near the root of a component hierarchy and is responsible for managing the majority of the hierarchy's state.
 Clearly stateful components are a requirement for interactivity.
 However, the fewer stateful components a hierarchy has, the easier it is to understand how data flows through it.